Particular/NServiceBus.Persistence.Sql/readme.md

 ## Running tests locally

-There are tests targetting multiple database engines.
-These can be installed on your machine or run in a docker container.
-The tests require a connectionstring set up in environment variables (remember that Visual Studio and Rider load these at start up, so restarting the IDE might be necessary).
+There are tests targeting multiple database engines.
+These can be installed on your machine or run in a Docker container.
+The tests require a connection string set up in environment variables (remember that Visual Studio and Rider load these at start up, so restarting the IDE might be necessary).

 ### SQL Server